 We stopped in at Mount Nebo for a great overview of the rift valley and our salty destination – the Dead Sea in Jordan.
 And then enjoyed a thrilling 1,400 m (4,600 feet) descent on bikes to the lowest elevation on the earth’s surface.
 Not something we do every day!

-Dead Sea in Jordan – it’s actually a lake
+The Dead Sea in Jordan is actually a lake

 The land adjacent to the Dead Sea is about 427 m (1,401 feet) BELOW sea level which is a little bit freaky.
 But first let’s set the record straight; the Dead Sea is not a sea but a lake.